§ 1955. Peace Officer Psychological Evaluation.

 (B) A psychologist licensed by the California Board of Psychology who has at least the equivalent of five full-time years of experience in the diagnosis and treatment of emotional and mental disorders, including the equivalent of three full-time years accrued post-doctorate.

 (2) The psychological evaluator (hereinafter referred to as “evaluator”) shall be competent in the conduct of preemployment psychological screening of peace officers.
-The required areas of competence, as defined in the POST Peace Officer Psychological Evaluator Competencies (Competencies), are herein incorporated by reference.
-The Competencies are contained and defined in Chapter 3 of the POST Peace Officer Psychological Screening Manual (2018).
+The required areas of competence are defined in the POST Peace Officer Psychological Evaluator Competencies (Competencies): Assessment, Clinical, Communication, Jurisprudence, Multicultural, Occupational, Procedural, Psychometric, and Standards, herein incorporated by reference.
+The Competencies are contained and defined in Chapter 3 of the POST Peace Officer Psychological Screening Manual (2022).

 (3) The evaluator must complete a minimum of 12 hours biennially of POST-approved continuing professional education per subsection 1955(b).